Project type: Land Use and Forestry

 While in developing countries the focus is more on protecting the forest, the aim in Central Europe is to adapt forestry to climate change.
 Adaptation means, on the one hand, combining the use of the renewable raw material wood with carbon storage in a sensible way (less wood use) and, on the other hand, implementing concrete silvicultural measures.
 For example, the non-native spruces in the midlands should be gradually replaced by trees which are more resistant to heat and drought, such as oak.
 Trees which are adapted to the climate live longer, thereby strengthening the forest as a whole, and continue to store carbon dioxide.

 Until now, forest owners have not benefited from the value of this carbon sink service.
-This carbon offset project now compensates forest owners for their contribution to climate regulation and at the same time enables them to adapt their management to climate change.
+This climate protection project now compensates forest owners for their contribution to climate regulation and at the same time enables them to adapt their management to climate change.
 In other words, climate-optimised management ensures that the forest develops in a stable and vital way and that all the functions of the forest – protection, wood production, biodiversity, recreation and drinking water protection – are still fulfilled.

 The Bucheggberg forest enterprise in the canton of Solothurn is adapting its management as follows.
 By using less wood over an area of 1,236 hectares, more tree biomass, i.e. more carbon, is left in the forest.
 The wood stock is increased to at least 340 m³/ha compared to the normal stock level of 280 m³/ha.
 Thanks to the partial reduction in the utilisation of the managed forest, the supply, and thus the carbon storage of the forest, is being increased and/or secured.
 This so-called biological sequestration of carbon thus makes a contribution to nationwide climate protection efforts.